aspose-email-cloud/aspose-email-cloud-docs/email/reference/api/Ai/Bcr/_index.md

 {{< /tabs >}}
 ## ParseStorage

 Parse images from storage to vCard files.

+Function recognizes images from Cloud Storage.
+All recognized business cards will be saved as vCard *.vcf files and uploaded to Cloud Storage.

 Returns [**StorageFileLocationList**](/email/reference-model-storage-file-location-list/) model.
 Requires:

 {{< expand-list title="request" >}}